Sharon Milza, DVM — Chief of Staff

 Dr. Sharon Milza joined the Brookeville Animal Hospital team in 1994 after earning a DVM degree from Virginia-Maryland Regional College of Veterinary Medicine in Blacksburg, Virginia.
 Dr. Milza has a passion for surgery and small animal dentistry.
-In May 2016, she took on the added role of Hospital Manager.
+In May 2016, she took on the added role of Hospital Manager before becoming Chief of Staff in 2019.

 Dr. Milza lives in Laytonsville with her husband, two children, and Phoebe, their dog.
 She enjoys spending time with her family, reading, traveling and outdoor activities.
 She also volunteers with several youth organizations.